If you’re reading this page, you’re probably hurting somehow. Maybe you’re experiencing:

 This work, more than anything, has helped Shelly heal from her emotional and physical problems.

 As she would say, “I don’t feel so alone anymore.
 I have people I can trust now.
 When I feel sad or anxious, I can go to them and know it’s going to be ok.”

 What You Can Learn from Shelly

-Shelly’s road to healing began with a simple phone call to our office and a free initial consult with me.
+Shelly’s road to healing began with a simple phone call to our office and an initial consult with me.

 From there, she learned a set of brand new skills she continues to use as she lives her day-to-day life.

 And finally, she uncovered and resolved the root of her pain: the problems she had with her mother as a young child.It took physical illness to finally compel Shelly to reach out for help.
 If you’re struggling, I encourage you not to wait until you become sick.Your journey of healing can begin today, just like Shelly’s did.
 When you’re ready, give us a call or send us an email at the contact information on this page.